hazelcast/hazelcast/hazelcast-documentation/src/CPlusClient.md

 ### How to Setup

 Hazelcast C++ Client is shipped with 32/64 bit, shared and static libraries.
-Compiled static libraries of dependencies are also available in the release.
-Dependencies are **zlib** and **shared_ptr** from the boost libraries.
+You only need to include the boost *shared_ptr.hpp* header in your compilation since the API makes use of the boost `shared_ptr`.

 The downloaded release folder consists of: